biocorecrg/CoursesCRG_Containers_Nextflow_May_2022/docs/nf-core.rst

 .. note::
 	We have recently reach 500 modules available in the modules repository.

-As you can see, modules have been become a central resource of the nf-core community and as so nf-core tools provides with some dedicated utilities for modules.
+As you can see, modules have become a central resource of the nf-core community and as so nf-core tools provides with some dedicated utilities for modules.

 Listing modules